2017-08-03 (Added “Day is Done”)

 - Gates of Dawn by Secret Garden

 - This one is somewhat conditional.
 It doesn’t do anything for me anymore, but I did like it so much that I practically listened to it on repeat until I got sick of it.
-I remember that it did manage to move me at least once though.
+I remember that it used to move me at least some of the time.

 - Whether or not it moves you, it can’t be disputed that it’s a very beautiful piece.